ad-freiburg/elevant/benchmark-webapp/README.md

         cd benchmark-webapp

-1. Link to the benchmark directory that contains the generated `*.types.json` and `*.labels.tsv` files:
+1. Link to the `benchmarks` directory that contains the generated `*.types.json` and `*.labels.tsv` files:

         ln -s ../benchmarks

+1. Link to the `wikidata-types` directory that contains the whitelist type file `types.txt`:

+        ln -s ../wikidata-types

 1. Start a file server:

         python3 -m http.server [PORT]

 1. Access the webapp at 0.0.0.0:[PORT] (default port is 8000).